Isolation and Quarantine

-- Self-quarantine for 14 days from your last contact with the COVID positive person.
+- It is recommended that you self-quarantine for 14 days from your last contact with the COVID positive person.

-- If symptoms arise at any time during the 14 days, get tested.
+- If symptoms arise at any time during the recommended 14 day quarantine, get tested.
 Testing locations can be found at www.michigan.gov/coronavirustest or by calling 211.
 If you test positive for COVID-19 you should follow home isolation guidelines (see above).
-If you have symptoms but test negative, you still need to complete the 14 day quarantine.
+If you have symptoms but test negative, you need to complete a 14 day quarantine.

 - Always follow guidance from your local health department or contact tracers.